-I'm pleased to provide A Walk on the Hill, a self-guided tour of the beautiful grounds of the Arkansas State Capitol.
+I'm pleased to provide the Self Guided Grounds Tour of the Arkansas State Capitol grounds.

-As Secretary of State, one of my most cherished responsibilities is the care of the building and surrounding grounds.
+As Secretary of State, one of my most cherished responsibilities is caring for the building and surrounding grounds.
 I take utmost pride in preserving it for future generations to enjoy.